 I am a social scientist with background in economics (PhD) and public administration (MA).
-I study the impact of technology on the labor market, migration and diasporas.
+I study the impact of technology on the labor market, skills, migration and diasporas.
 I am interested in development, labor economics, policy and economic sociology.
-I am currently a senior research fellow at the Growth Lab at Harvard University, and a research scientist at the Complexity Science Hub in Vienna.
+I am currently a senior research fellow at the Growth Lab at Harvard University, a research scientist at the Complexity Science Hub in Vienna, and a visiting professor at the Central European University in Vienna.

 New paper "Lessons from eight decades of occupational tasks and skills in the U.S. economy (1939-2020)" (recently presented at the ASSA 2022 conference, and the PILLARS 2022 conference) is coming soon.
 Here is the conference draft.